Pertussis Information for Health Professionals

 Pertussis Treatment and Prophylaxis

-Antimicrobials are recommended for both treatment of pertussis cases and prophylaxis of case contacts.
+Antimicrobials are recommended for the treatment of pertussis cases and prophylaxis for some case contacts.
 The same regimen is used for both.

 - In certain situations, close contacts of pertussis cases may be treated with antimicrobials to prevent infection.
 Prophylaxis should be initiated as soon as possible within 21 days (the maximum incubation period for pertussis) of exposure to an infectious case.
-Special emphasis for prophylaxis should be placed on:
+Prophylaxis is generally limited to:

-- Persons in contact with those at high risk for severe pertussis.
+- Persons in contact with those at high-risk for severe pertussis (such as child care staff that work with infants).

-- Health care workers who have unprotected exposure and are likely to expose those at high risk for severe pertussis.
+- Health care workers who have unprotected exposure and are likely to expose those at high-risk for severe pertussis (such as NICU staff).

-- Other situations as appropriate in limited settings and recommended by public health.
+- Other situations as appropriate in limited settings and as recommended by public health.

 Antibiotic treatment and prophylaxis